steebchen/prisma-client-go/README.md

 Photon Go is an auto-generated database client, which is fully typesafe, reduces boilerplate code and replaces traditional ORMs.

-Photon Go is a part of the [Prisma Framework](https://github.com/prisma/prisma2) and depends on it.
+Photon Go is a part of [Prisma](https://github.com/prisma/prisma2) and depends on it.

-:warning: :warning: Warning :warning: :warning:

 **NOTE: Currently, Photon Go is still under heavy development and in an experimentation phase.
 It's a prototype, and there can and will be breaking changes.
 Photon Go is unstable and there is no ETA for general availability yet.**

-We recommend to read the [current caveats](#caveats) (which are planned to be fixed before we make a stable release).
+We recommend to read the [current caveats](#caveats).

 ## Setup

-The Photon Go setup has a few caveats due to Prisma Framework being in an alpha state at this time.
-You can already use Photon Go, but it means you have to take a few extra steps.
-This will not be required anymore in future releases.

-1) Install the Prisma CLI (requires Node.JS/npm)

-    Note: We're aware that this step probably doesn't fit in your workflow, but currently due to our architecture at Prisma it is required.
-It's planned to get rid of this step soon, just like you'd expect.

-    ```
-    npm i -g prisma2
-    ```

-2) Get Photon Go
+1) Get Photon Go
-    ```
+    ```shell script
     go get github.com/prisma/photongo
     ```

-3) [Prepare your Prisma schema](https://github.com/prisma/prisma2/blob/master/docs/prisma-schema-file.md) in a `schema.prisma` file.
+2) [Prepare your Prisma schema](https://github.com/prisma/prisma2/blob/master/docs/prisma-schema-file.md) in a `schema.prisma` file.
 For example, a simple schema with a sqlite database and Photon Go as a generator with two models would look like this:

     ```prisma
     datasource db {